GautierBlandin/context-gpt/active.md

-- Integrate the new threads api
+- Implement the design doc for the new threads api